-"Infant mental health" refers to how well a child develops socially and emotionally from birth to three.
+The first years of life provide the basis for children's relationships and wellbeing across the lifespan.
+"Infant Mental Health" refers to how well a child develops socially and emotionally from birth to age three.

-The first years of life provide the basis for children's mental health and social-emotional development.
-Social development includes the ability to form healthy relationships with others, and the knowledge of social rules and standards.
 Emotional development includes the experience of feelings about self and others, with a range of positive and negative emotions, as well as the ability to control and regulate feelings in culturally appropriate ways.

-The development of self-worth, self-confidence, and self-regulation are important features of social-emotional development.

-Healthy social-emotional development is essential for success in school and in life.
+The development of self-worth, self-confidence, and self-regulation are important features of early social-emotional development and is essential for later success in school and life.

 Infant, Early Childhood, and Maternal Mental Health has been the foundation of our work since being founded in 1999.